davidneto92/political-maps-boston-2024/README.md

 - [x] color code results to stepped color values
 - [ ] add buttons to choose data set to represent
 - [ ] display a table below the map of the data
+- [ ] render a map of the Boston area below the graphic
 - [ ] actually learn how to use D3
 - [x] actually learn how to use Plot